sparkflows/sparkflows-docs/docs/quick-start/01-create-datasets.rst

   - *Open the Application where you want to create dataset*
   - *Click on "Datasets" tab*
-  - *Click on "Create" and choose "Dataset"*
+  - *Click on "Create" and choose "Datasets"*
   - *Select your dataset type and enter the fields in the dialog*
   - *Update the schema of the Dataset*
   - *Click "Save"*